mariachiara-github/PacBio-analysis/README.md

 Since we want to visualize the fusions in genome browser, the BED file is cleaned and adapted to the interact track format of Genome Browser (https://genome.ucsc.edu/goldenPath/help/interact.html).
 This track format is used to displays pairwise interactions, therefore the BED file was cleaned from interactions between more than 2 genes (fusions which resulted from the joining of exons of 2 or more genes).
 The __bed_gb_interact.R__ script was used for this purpose

 If we want to visualize the fusions with more than 2 genes detected by pbfusion, the __bed_complexfusions.R__ script can be used to create a BED track which can be uploaded on the Genome Browser.
+This script is used just for visualization purposes, it aims only to visualize all at once the reads classified as fusions between more than 2 genes.